The Healing Power of Telling Your Trauma Story

 1. Feelings of shame subside.

-When we tell our story and find support instead of shame or criticism, we discover we having nothing to hide.
-You might even notice a shift in your posture over time — that thinking about or describing your trauma no longer makes you feel like cowering physically and emotionally.
+When we tell our story and find support instead of shame or criticism, we discover we have nothing to hide.
+You might even notice a shift in your posture over time—that thinking about or describing your trauma no longer makes you feel like cowering physically and emotionally.
 Instead, you can hold your head high, both literally and figuratively.

 2. Unhelpful beliefs about the event are corrected.